iampava/resources-manifest-webpack-plugin/README.md

 }
 ```

-just pass an Object whose values are RegExp's and the keys - the properties from above.
+just pass an Object whose values are RegExp's and the keys are the properties from above.

 ```js
 module.exports = {